siduction/sidu-manual/data/en/0717-systemd-boot_en.md

 **Copy data and adapt files**

 We open a terminal and become ROOT with `su`.
-The `lsblk` command then displays the type name and type GUID for both partitions.
+The `lsblk` command then displays the type name, type name, and type GUID for both partitions.

 ~~~
 # lsblk -n -o NAME,PARTTYPENAME,PARTTYPE /dev/nvme0n1p1 /dev/nvme0n1p4